Eddie Jones says his England squad is moving in the right direction and wants to be the first side to win three straight Six Nations titles.

 "I’ve learned more about the players, the team has developed, we are more adaptable and have greater depth.
 We are moving in the right direction.

 "At the end of the day, we have back-to-back RBS 6 Nations trophies which is a fine achievement."

 Defeat to Ireland also saw England’s record unbeaten run of 18 matches come to an end missing out on a world record for successive victories while also ending their hopes of becoming the first side in the professional era to win back-to-back Grand Slam titles.

 However, Jones says his side can still achieve greatness.

-“The great thing for us is that we’ve won back-to-back Six Nations trophies and no one has ever won three in a row,” he said.
-“So we are still in a position where we could achieve a record in the competition.”
+"The great thing for us is that we’ve won back-to-back RBS 6 Nations trophies and no one has ever won three in a row," he said.
+"So we are still in a position where we could achieve a record in the competition."

 He added: "2017 has always been about improving the depth of the squad.

 "I’d like to think at the end of the year we’ll have a greater depth, will have three or four players for each position and if we do that I’ll look back at 2017 as a successful year.

 "We go to Argentina for two Tests, we know they are going to be at full strength.
 We are playing in towns with hostile crowds and it’ll be a great learning experience.